microsoft/FluidFramework/docs/guide/README.md

 * [nvm for macOS/Linux](https://github.com/nvm-sh/nvm)
 :::

+#### Install vsts-npm-auth (Windows only)

+If you are using Windows, install vsts-npm-auth globally using the following command:

+`npm install -g vsts-npm-auth --registry https://registry.npmjs.com --always-auth false`

+This tool is used to simplify the use of [authenticated NPM feeds](./package-feed.md).

 #### Install a code editor

 You can use any code editor or IDE that supports TypeScript to build with Fluid, such as: